Business Catalyst EOL Update

-In our May email campaign we explained BC's EOL (End of Life) Announcement, the implications for our clients and what we are doing about it.
+In our May email newsletter we explained Business Catalyst's EOL (End of Life) Announcement, the implications for our clients and what we are doing about it.

-We have since reviewed a range of CMS platforms and have discarded many as potential alternatives for our client websites due to a number of "sticking points" including:
+We have since reviewed a range of CMS platforms and have discarded many as potential alternatives for our client websites due to a number of requirements we consider non-negotiable including:

 - Security: We've never had a website that we built hacked.
 It's a claim we are proud of and something we're unwilling to compromise on.
 We've investigated a number of platforms where security updates (to vulnerabilities in plugins and the platform software itself) are an accepted part of ongoing maintenance.
 This isn't a route we want to send our clients down.